-Yesterday, I addressed a great reader mailbag question from a parent who was worried about their 11th grade child being ready for college.
+Yesterday, I addressed a great Aks the Simple Dollar question from a parent who was worried about their 11th grade child being ready for college.
 I’m going to share the question (in bold) and the first part of my answer (in italics) below, because it forms a starting point for this discussion.

 Our son is a high school junior.
 He gets straight A’s at school but I just don’t think he’s ready for college at this point.
 He does not take school seriously at all because he’s smart enough that he can get away with last minute work and no studying.
 When I try to make him study, he argues against it and uses his good grades as evidence that he studies enough.
 He has no academic interests at all and spends his free time either reading fantasy novels or playing games with his friends.
 I feel like he’s going to be in real trouble if he hits an actual hard class because he has no study skills at all and I am worried that he’s going to bomb out in college and it will be a waste of money and time for him at his current maturity level.
 All of his advisors just say the same things about college being absolutely necessary and don’t even consider if he’s really ready for it.
 I know you have an open mind about college so I wanted to get your take.